Key Points:

 - Dehydrated vegetables are wonderful additions to soups/stews.
 Items such as dehydrated onions can save you time and hassle in your everyday cooking.

-- You can purchase a food dehydrator like this one, or learn to make your own here.
+- You can purchase a food dehydrator like the Excaliber

-- If you don’t want to go through the hassle of dehydrating foods on your own, you can purchase a lot of the items at stores like Emergency Essentials.
+- If you don’t want to go through the hassle of dehydrating foods on your own, you can purchase a lot of the items at stores like Emergency Essentials or Thrive Life.

 Canned/Bottled